Skip to content

 Do I need antibiotics?

 Antibiotic resistance is a real and rising problem in acne treatment.
-Modern guidelines (Zaenglein 2016) discourage standalone oral antibiotics.
-They should always be paired with a topical retinoid or benzoyl peroxide, and only for a defined window.
-See a dermatologist.
+Modern guidelines discourage standalone oral antibiotics.
+They should be paired with topical therapy, used for a defined window, and supervised by a dermatologist.